stolostron/rhacm-docs/README.md

 **Note:** This documentation is still a work in progress.
 Frequent changes and improvements are expected.

-## How to use the Red Hat Advanced Cluster Management for Kubernetes documentation
+## How to use the Red Hat Advanced Cluster Management for Kubernetes documentation for test-a-thon

-Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
-The `summary.md` file provides direct linking within the repository to the corresponding files.
+**External users,** please use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/summary.md) file as the table of contents.
+The production `summary.md` file provides direct linking within the repository to the corresponding files.

 ### Open an issue